 On November 3, 2014, Dr. Reddy's Laboratories, Inc. received a subpoena duces tecum to appear before the Office of the Attorney General, California (the "California AG") and produce records and documents relating to the pricing of certain products.
 A set of five interrogatories related to pricing practices was served as well.
-On February 27, 2015, Dr. Reddy's Laboratories, Inc. made an initial production of information in response to the subpoena.
-Compliance with the subpoena is ongoing.
+Compliance with the subpoena is ongoing, and we understand that the investigation is continuing.